 The University places emphasis on enabling you to develop the independent learning capabilities that will equip you for lifelong learning and future employment, as well as academic achievement.
 A mixture of independent study, teaching, academic support through integrated coaching and the personal academic tutoring system enables you to reflect on progress and build up a profile of skills, achievements and experiences that will enable you to flourish and be successful.

-The precise assessment requirements in an academic year will vary according to the mandatory and optional modules taken by you, but we recognise that you like to know in advance how you will be assessed.
-With this in mind our assessment strategy has been designed so that:
+The precise assessment requirements in an academic year will vary according to the mandatory and optional modules taken.
+The assessment strategy has been designed so that:

 - Typically 15 credit/ one semester modules will have one assessment item; 30 credit/ two semester modules will have 2-3 assessments

 - Across each individual year and cumulatively across all three years the concept of continuous assessment and/or building up expertise in different assessment types applies.
 A variety of assessment types (reports, portfolios, presentations, essays and a final year research or consultancy project) are designed to suit different learning styles